Also known as: kneeling squat, kneel-to-stand squat, kneel to stand, kneel squat, bodyweight kneel squat

 How to Do Kneeling Prisoner Squat

-1. Set stance: Stand feet slightly wider than hip-width, toes forward.
-Place hands behind head, pull elbows back and lift the chest to maintain posture.
+- Set your stance: Stand feet slightly wider than hip-width, toes forward.
+Place hands behind your head, pull elbows back and lift your chest to brace the core.

 Muscle Groups